 Filing an Answer and an Entry of Appearance

-Settlement conferences are common.
+First, be aware that settlement conferences are common.
 Settlement supports the idea of offering the bank and the homeowner a way to resolve the issue and prevent foreclosure from taking place.
 Your foreclosure attorney should represent you at such conferences.
 In addition, his suggestions should increase the possibility of reaching an outcome that will be in your favor.

 In most cases, foreclosure takes place as a result of the inability of the homeowner to temporarily make payments on his loan or mortgage.
 This may be a result of job relocation, unexpected medical situations, divorce, or other issues.
 One potential defense strategy is to pursue a loan modification.

-Hiring the best foreclosure attorney Chapter 7 or 13 bankruptcy
+Hiring the Best Foreclosure Attorney • Chapter 7 or 13 Bankruptcy

 Chapter 7 Bankruptcy is often used to avoid having any deficiency or 1099-C tax debt as a result of a foreclosure.
 Unpaid debt becomes income under the tax code when the lender claims a loss.
-Even if you plan to surrender the home, Chapter 7 will probably be necessary because bankruptcy is a tax exempt method to discharge debt.
+Even if you plan to surrender the home, Chapter 7 will probably be necessary because bankruptcy is a tax exempt method to discharge the debt.